DHCW-Digital-Health-and-Care-Wales/shared-medicines-guide/technical/read data/read-gp-data/q-and-a.md

 # Questions & Answers

-## If a GP prescribes a medicine for an acute treatment, how is this represented in the record?
+## Q: If a GP prescribes a medicine for an acute treatment, how is this represented in the record?
 Lets assume the following values:
 * a Virtual Medicinal Product (VMP):
   * 'Co-amoxiclav 250mg/125mg dispersible tablets sugar free' (DMD: 39021311000001109)